-In a detailed and refined painting technique, if it is oil on canvas, or drawing with a simple ballpoint pen on paper I deal with the act of mapping and the definition of actual and symbolic boundaries.
-I am interested in investigating the domestication of nature, while documenting the process of growth and withering in the wild, I correspond with the old masters paintings and botanist drawings in a criticizing and contemporary point of view.
+In a detailed and refined drawing whether it is with a simple ballpoint pen on paper or by brush strokes, I deal with the act of mapping and the definition of actual and symbolic boundaries.
+I am interested in examining the domestication of nature, and while documenting the process of growth and withering in the wild, I correspond with old masters paintings and botanical drawings in a criticizing point of view.

-Through my body of work I invite the audience to observe closely and consider questions regarding identity, evolution and pertinence and bring to mind the dialectics between local and global, the planted and the uprooted, east and west, indoors and outdoors, nature and culture.
-Entangling past and present, charted pathways and unrestrained nature.
+Through my body of work I invite the audience to observe closely and consider questions regarding social identities and evolution and bring to mind the dialectics between local and global, the planted and the uprooted, east and west, indoors and outdoors, nature and culture, entangling past and present, charted pathways and unrestrained nature.